Best Divorce & Family Lawyers In Singapore

 Breakdown On Lawyer Fees For Divorce In Singapore

 Tembusu Law firm offers services to both contested Divorce and Uncontested Divorce cases.

-Sometimes, you may spend $2,500 to $4,500, including cases involving matrimonial property, children, and maintenance.
-In addition, this range of amounts also applies if there is still some negotiation needed in the case and if one party does not agree with all the Divorce terms.
+At times, a more significant commitment may be required, encompassing cases involving matrimonial property, children, and maintenance.
+This level of involvement may also be necessary if there’s still some negotiation needed in the case, or if one party doesn’t agree with all the terms of the Divorce.

 For a more accurate quote on our lawyer fees for Divorce in Singapore, we highly recommend contacting us for a free consultation.

 Frequently Asked Questions About Engaging Family Lawyers in Singapore

 What Does Family Law Cover?

 Family law is the overall general term covering matrimonial law and law relating to familial relationships in situations such as marriage, Divorce, child custody, spousal and child maintenance, division of matrimonial assets, adoption and domestic violence.